BrynGhiffar/inktor-crdt/readme.md

 You can run the tests with `cargo test`.
 The cases discussed in my thesis paper are at the bottom of the file `src/crdt/core2.rs`.

-## Running the demo application.
+## Running demo

 To run the demo application you need to build both the WASM version and the JS version.
-Once built you can run `npm i` and then `npm run dev` to run the development server.
+Once built you can `cd demo` and run `npm i`, then `npm run dev` to run the development server.